-Today Scott Mann MP – member of the Protect Our Waves All-Party Parliamentary Group and Member of Parliament for North Cornwall – will present a Private Members Bill to the Commons to give the Environment Agency additional powers to control and reduce discharge from combined sewer overflows (CSOs), to make other provision about bathing water quality and clean beach initiatives, and for connected purposes.
+Today Scott Mann MP – member of the Protect Our Waves All-Party Parliamentary Group and Member of Parliament for North Cornwall – presented a Private Members Bill to the Commons to give the Environment Agency additional powers to control and reduce discharge from combined sewer overflows (CSOs), to make other provision about bathing water quality and clean beach initiatives, and for connected purposes.

 Water Quality Bill

-The Bill will be introduced through a Ten Minute Rule Motion and already has the support of a number of cross-party MPs.
+The Bill was introduced through a Ten Minute Rule Motion and already has the support of a number of cross-party MPs.
 We have worked with Scott to provide evidence and suggest other ways MPs can use their powers to better protect water users.
 This will include renewed calls for real-time water quality data, including year-round provision at all our beaches.

 While water quality has improved significantly in recent years, fluctuations and risks can occur on a daily, hourly or even minute-by-minute basis.
 We believe that the best way to protect the public is to provide real-time data to make them aware of the potential risks and choose the best possible water quality to bath in.